hetang/TodoAndroidApp/README.md

  * [x] Setup your Android environment
  * [x] Build initial todo app
  * [x] Add edit functionality to todo app
+ * [x] OPtional: Persist the todo items into SQLite instead of a text file

 Walkthrough of all user stories: